AdhvaithRajesh/documentation-assistant/README.md

 ```

 ### 4. Prepare Langchain Documentation

-This project assumes you have a local copy of the Langchain Python API documentation.

 - **Download the documentation:** You'll need to download the HTML documentation for `api.python.langchain.com/en/latest/`.
 You can use tools like `wget` or `httrack` to mirror the website.
 - **Place the documentation:** Ensure the downloaded documentation is located in a directory named `langchain-docs/api.python.langchain.com/en/latest/` relative to your project's root.
 The `ingestion.py` script specifically looks for this path.